thatfiredev/Tocha/README.md

    ```
    If successful, this should create 2 files under your project directory: `package.json` and `index.js`.

-4. Open the `package.json` file on your favorite text editor and make sure you have set node version to 8 and added the
+4. Open the `package.json` file on your favorite text editor and make sure you have set node version to 8:
- following dependencies:
     ```json5
     {
-    // ... name, description, version, etc
+      // ... name, description, dependencies, etc
-    "dependencies": {
-      "firebase-admin": "~6.0.0",
-      "firebase-functions": "^2.1.0",
-      "tocha": ">=0.0.2"
-      },
       "engines": {
         "node": "8"
       }
     }
     ```

+5. Install Tocha using:
+    ```bash
+    npm install tocha
+    ```

-5. Now open the `index.js` file on the text editor, import Tocha and export the functions you need:
+6. Open the `index.js` file on the text editor, import Tocha and create the functions you need:
     ```js
     const functions = require('firebase-functions');
     // ... you may have more imports here ...